Minden Hills

 Minden Hills is a township in and the county seat of Haliburton County, Ontario, Canada.
 It is an amalgam of the townships of Snowdon, Lutterworth, Anson, Hindon and Minden.
 It is usually referred to as Minden, after its largest community.

-The township was formed on January 1, 2001, by combining the townships of Lutterworth, Snowdon, Anson, Hindon and Minden.
+The township was formed on January 1, 2001, through the merger of the Township of Anson, Hindon and Minden, the Township of Lutterworth, and the Township of Snowdon.

 Communities

 The primary residential and commercial centre of the township is Minden, located just off Highway 35 (44°55′34″N 78°43′33″W).